How to use OpenAI for PDF in C# with IronPDF

 arrow pointer

-To use the OpenAI feature, an Azure Endpoint, and an API Key are needed.
-Configure the Semantic Kernel according to the code example below.
-Import the PDF document and utilize the Summarize method to generate a summary of the PDF document.
-You can download the sample PDF file from the OpenAI for PDF Summarization Example.
+To use OpenAI features, configure the Semantic Kernel with your Azure Endpoint and API Key.
+Import the PDF document and use the Summarize method to generate summaries.
+Download the sample PDF from the OpenAI for PDF Summarization Example.

-Please note Note: You may encounter the SKEXP0001, SKEXP0010, and SKEXP0050 errors because the Semantic Kernel methods are experimental.
-Add the following code to your .csproj file to suppress these errors:
+Please note Note: You may encounter SKEXP0001, SKEXP0010, and SKEXP0050 errors because Semantic Kernel methods are experimental.
+Add this to your .csproj file to suppress them:

 <Project Sdk="Microsoft.NET.Sdk">